Vincent J.F. Huang: Work philosophy

 According to his introduction in Tuvalu Pavilion: 55th International Art Exhibition-la Biennale di Venezia:

-"Huang consistently applies his stunning and creative contemporary methods to warn us of destructive human influences on the environment.
-His works point to the core problem of the deteriorating environment and that this problem is caused by the capitalist pursuit of limitless growth and constant technological advancements.
-These ideas are so deeply ingrained in our consciousness that it is crucial for people to step back and reflect on the impact of our behaviors on the planet.
+Huang uses contemporary methods to address human influences on the environment.
+The works attribute environmental deterioration to the pursuit of growth and technological advancement.
+The artist suggests that these concepts are part of public consciousness and advocates for reflection on human behavior regarding the planet.

 Huang also employs the ideology of influential Chinese philosopher Zhuangzi that all life on Earth shall live together harmoniously.
 He transforms the famous Five Dynasties masterpiece The Night Revels of Han Xizai by replacing the members of the court with penguins.
 This humorous arrangement of penguins enjoying their last feast before the ice poles melt away metaphorically suggests that many species face extinction but can in no way escape this tragic fate.
 Huang portrays the penguins as poetic heroes and representative of the primary victims of global warming, constructing statues and fragile portraits of these animals."

 In essence, Huang's works focus on current affairs around the world and encompass pressing issues concerning the environment and technology.
 He investigates humankind's rapid consumption of Earth's resources in the name of civilized development, which began with the inauguration of the Industrial Revolution.
 Furthermore, Huang examines the idea that although consumerism is valued in our modern society, such behavior has produced drastic climate change and instances of nature “striking back.”
 This encourages the viewers of his works to contemplate what exactly our modern age of technological advancement will lead us to in the future.

 By combining historical and animal images, Huang presents his concerns regarding global situations, and emphasizes that mankind's pursuit of economic miracles has led to a gradual neglect of ecological preservation.
 The purpose of Huang's contemporary art is not to deconstruct the ideal of a “Brave New World,” but to warn people that technology and the progression of “civilizing” influences can trigger environmental crisis.